Meithal/ccson/README.md

 ```

 A number that cannot be represented on a machine, will not
-print NaN or a value equal to +/-INT_MAX, but will keep
+print NaN or a value equal to +/-INT_MAX, no rounding,
-the initial significant digits intact, no rounding,
 no truncation happens.

 By design, parsed elements keep the order in which